lelegard/arm-cpusysregs/msbuild/README.md

   - By default, this settings is not persistent across reboots.
 If the system is restarted (or if it crashed in the driver...), you have to go through this procedure again.
     To make this settings permanent, you have to disable secure boot.

+- Check some permissions on the build system.
+  - Make sure that the developer has write access to the directory `C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys`.
+Grant access if necessary.
+    It has been observed that the build procedure creates a file here during the signature of the binary of the driver.
+Even though this is a self-signature, it creates a file there.
+If your build fails with "Access is denied" while signing the driver, the problem is probably there.

 - Disable secure boot on the target Arm64 Windows 11 system (if you want to permanently disable driver signature enforcement).